WHY WE ARE SO GOOD

 The collation of one set of medical records at the start of the claim also ensures that all parties can use the same paginated bundle of records throughout the claim and references to specific page referenced records can be cross referenced in the claim’s key legal documents such as expert reports, witness statements and pleadings.

 We know the work pressures faced by legal lawyers on a daily basis.
 The time it takes to collate and analyse a set of medical records is lengthy, an estimated 6 hours per lever arch file of papers.
 Case load pressures make it difficult for fee earners to block out the necessary time to complete these tasks effectively and, if time can be allocated, the fee earner may find that a lower Band Rate will apply to the work completed, meaning their time is better spent working on higher chargeable matters.

 If completed in-house these tasks often fall to the department’s paralegal or trainee solicitors who may not have the necessary experience or medical knowledge to complete this work efficiently or to a high standard unlike our team at DMR Collation.

-Case law has established that our fees are recoverable on an agency basis, allowing you to bill profit costs for our chargeable hours at a Grade D rate plus success fee.
-Currently (figures correct as of November 2017) there is a potential uplift return for our clients of £70 per hour minimum (plus success fee) for delegating this work to us.
+Case law has established that our fees are recoverable on an agency basis, allowing you to bill profit costs for our chargeable hours at a Grade D rate plus success fee for collation work and a Grade A-C depending on the type of analysis completed, for chronology work.
+As such there is a significant uplift return for our clients per hour for delegating this work to us.
 This means that not only can you ensure that an experienced professional has collated and analysed the records, but you can also bill profit costs for the work completed by us.
 DMR Collation provide a detailed file note of work undertaken to assist in the recovery of their fees on an agency basis.